fpga-webserver by alessandrocomodi

 - F1 Instance: The EC2 instance with an attached FPGA, supporting the final application. (~$1.65/hr)

-(A future goal includes kernel emulation on the local machine.)
+(A future goal includes kernel simulation on the local machine.)

 Application development might benefit from fake FPGA behavior at various points:

-- in the Web Client, avoiding any C++/OpenCL/RTL in the client application development
+- in the Web Client Application, avoiding any server-side functionality altogether

 - using Hardware Emulation on the Development Instance (no extra development required)